cvc-digital/typo3-twig/Documentation/Chapters/Twig-Filters/Index.rst

    :aspect:`Type:` :code:`string`
    :sep:`|` :aspect:`Default:` :code:`'lib.parseFunc_RTE'`

-   Here you can define which setup should be used to transform the HTML content.
+   here you can define which setup should be used to transform the HTML content

 t3_trans
 ========